Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

    <query>source="your-filename.csv" host="Josiah" sourcetype="csv"
    | stats count as event_count</query>
    ```
 6. Save the dashboard.

+You should now be able to see the incidents - or anomalies - in your new dashboard.
+This enables Security Operations teams to click through on the context provided by Tempo.
+For example you can see all transactions to and from a specific IP address, or across given ports, as a part of investigating the incidents that have been identified.

+Note that as a default, only the incidents are uploaded.
+Not also transferring and loading the entire dataset of logs simplifies the experiences of the Security Operator and also can translate into significant cost savings, as Splunk and most security operations solutions tend to charge by data ingested.

 ### Important Notes
 - Set strong passwords for all user accounts.